oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 This blog post is based on a talk I was invited to give at the 2020 [F(by) conference](fby.dev).
 Hopefully videos from that will be up soon, and I will link it here.
-This blog post is a bit ad-hoc in its ordering and content because of its origin as a talk, which was ad-hoc in ordering and content.
+This blog post is a bit ad-hoc in its ordering and content because of its origin as a talk.
-I trust the reader will forgived me.
+I trust the reader will forgive me.

 Parts of this post are inspired by [Stefan Karpinski's "The Unreasonable Effectiveness of Multiple Dispatch" talk at JuliaCon 2019](https://www.youtube.com/watch?v=kc9HwsxE1OY).
 I recommend that video, it goes into more details on some of the multiple dispatch points, and the subtle (but important) difference between julia's  dispatch and C++'s virtual methods.